apache/spark/core/src/main/scala/org/apache/spark/deploy/security/README.md

 This is handled mostly transparently by the Hadoop libraries in the case of YARN.
 Some services have the concept of a token "renewer".
 This "renewer" is the name of the principal that is allowed to renew the DT.
-When submitting to YARN, that will be the principal that the YARN service is running as.
-Which means that the client application needs to know that information.
+When submitting to YARN, that will be the principal that the YARN service is running as, which means that the client application needs to know that information.

 For other resource managers, the renewer mostly does not matter, since there is no service that is doing the renewal.
 Except that it sometimes leaks into library code, such as in SPARK-20328.